allisonmachado/heatmaps/README.md

 # Database Design

-This is the database for the habits tracker app:
+This is the main database schema used by the habits tracker app:

 ![Entity Relationship Diagram](prisma/ERD.png 'Entity Relationship Diagram')